Monkestation/monke-wiki/guides/medical/pathology.md

 ## Curing
 In the virus label there will be something called the virus antigens, if you are using the Antibody Scanner it will look like this.
 ![asdas.png](/asdas.png)
+> Each notch represts a stage in the virus hitting each notch means that stage won't trigger, IE: the first notch is the first symptom.

 Assuming the virus is analyzed you will see the notches over antigens those are what is needed to cure the virus.

 > If you just see a line its not analyzed and will need to be analyzed